 AuD Comprehensive Exam Policy

-At the beginning of the spring of the third year, students will take comprehensive written examinations.
+In the spring of the third year, students will take comprehensive written examinations.
 The comprehensive examinations will include all course material covered to date.
-Some examinations will be from individual area/course (e.g. Anatomy and Neurophysiology) and some will be from a combination of areas/courses (e.g. Diagnostics in adults and pediatrics).
 Students will be given a "PASS", "LOW PASS" or "NO PASS" grade.
-Students have to successfully complete (pass/low pass) the written comprehensive examinations in all areas to be exempt from oral examinations.
-Students who do not pass the written examinations will be re-examined according to these conditions: